probonopd/esp32-i2s-webradio/README.md

 Contributions are welcome.

 - [ ] Use https://api.radio-browser.info/ to find stations via web interface and/or geolocation
-- [ ] OTA directly from GitHub Releases using https://github.com/Fishwaldo/esp_ghota
+- [ ] Possibly add OTA directly from GitHub Releases using https://github.com/Fishwaldo/esp_ghota
 - [ ] Podcast support (remembering which episodes have been played all the way to the end)
 - [ ] Alarm clock function (switch on at certain times)
 - [ ] Speak certain texts at certain times (optionally repeating until confirmed by the user by pressing a key)